redis/redis-om-python/docs/getting_started.md

 **TIP:** If you plan on using Docker, we recommend the [redismod](https://hub.docker.com/r/redislabs/redismod) image because it includes the RediSearch and RedisJSON modules.

+You start Redis with Docker with the `docker run` command, like this:

+    docker run -d -p 6379:6379 redislabs/redismod

+**NOTE**: We'll talk more about this command (specifically, the arguments chosen) when we discuss running Redis later in this guide.

 ## Recommended: RediSearch and RedisJSON

 Redis OM relies on the [RediSearch][redisearch-url] and [RedisJSON][redis-json-url] Redis modules to support [rich queries](querying.md) and [embedded models](embedded_models.md).